LispEngineer/EthernetRepeater/README.md

 ## Known Bugs

 * Read data seems to give bits 14:0 in positions 15:1 and always 1 in position [0].

+Using SignalTap, I see that what I think MDC is doing and what it is actually doing is offset by one mdc_step.

+Desired:

+    0 1 2 3 0 1
+    _/‾‾‾\___/‾

+Actual:

+    3 0 1 2 3 0
+    _/‾‾‾\___/‾

+This is caused because during 0 I tell it to go low, during 1, I tell it to go high, and so forth, but the actual move is in the next clock, rather than the current clock.

+### Hardware Bugs
 * ETH0 is dead: On my DE2-115, enabling the Ethernet (RST_N to 1) on both ports
   causes ETH0 to be unreponsive when plugged in, but ETH1 reponds just fine and lights up 1000, DUP, RX lights.